masikol/barapost/README.md

 `./prober-v1-12a.py`

   2. Process all files in the working directory that start with "some_my_fasta".
+Provide NCBI with your email.
 Use default settings:

-`./prober-v1-10.py some_my_fasta* -e my.email@smth.com`
+`./prober-v1-12a.py some_my_fasta* -e my.email@smth.com`

   3. Process one file with default settings: